|Semester 2 Credit Value:||20|

 This module will introduce you to key writing, reading and editing skills commonly practised in many media industries.
 The module will help you identify, outline, and develop the key elements of clear, concise writing style, reporting and editing.
 In addition, the module will encourage students to think about the ethics of writing, about the purposes of writing, and about audiences who read or listen to their material.
 An awareness and sensitivity to various audiences’ needs and interests is important, but where these conflict with the industries there should also be an awareness of the ethical issues.

 You will be introduced to genres, conventions and standards in news practices in various media and encouraged to evaluate these practices critically.
-You will also practice reporting and writing in the styles used in print and broadcast media, and will discuss ways to combine visual and graphic elements with the written word to present information effectively.
+You will also practice reporting and writing in the styles used in print, broadcast, online and social media, and will discuss ways to combine visual and graphic elements with the written word to present information effectively.
 Finally, you will learn strategies for gathering information efficiently including the development of skills in interviewing, note-taking, and observation.

 This module is aimed at students who are new to the field of writing for the media and communications industries, and will encourage students to write and report for a range of audiences in the print and online media.